-To reduce duplication, the Application Forms for each of the Linkage Program grant schemes have been streamlined.
-When a question from the assessment criteria is covered in multiple sections of the application form, it has been removed as a separate heading in the Project Description question.
-Some sections of the forms may have been moved around.
+To reduce duplication, the Application Form for Discovery Indigenous has been streamlined.
+When a question from the assessment criteria is already covered in multiple sections of the application form, it has been removed as a separate heading in the Project Description question.
+Assessors should be aware that the 'Investigator/Capability' criteria and 'Feasibility' criteria are no longer separate headings in the Project Description.